anmutech/anmutunes/README.md

 - "Theme: System" in the settings might not work on Linux, depending on your distro
 - Depending on audio sink and system there might be delays or crackling and stuttering when starting playback/changing tracks.
 This is a known issue with VLC, and should be fixed in VLC version 4.0
 - Playback position of the current track is not stored if anmutunes is closed while playing
-- clicking on the playback position to seek in a track is sometimes overwritten by a backend message
+- clicking on the playback position to seek in a track is often overwritten by a backend message
 - On macOS, tauri dev does not locate libvlc correctly

 ## Development